QuTech-Delft/QMI/TESTING.md

 Unit tests
 ----------

-[//]: # (Should this mention Python 3.14?)
-Unit tests are executed in the CI environment against different Python versions: 3.11, 3.12 and 3.13.
+Unit tests are executed in the CI environment against different Python versions: 3.11, 3.12, 3.13 and 3.14.
 Code coverage of the tests is computed using [Coverage.py](https://coverage.readthedocs.io/en/coverage-5.3.1/).
 To run the tests locally, use:
 ```zsh
 coverage run --branch -m unittest discover --start-directory=tests --pattern="test_*.py";
 ```